genometube/FLOUR-seq/README.md

-# HISOFA-seq
+# FLOUR-seq
-Pipeline for HIgh-throughput Single-cell ONT Full-length RNA sequencing (HISOFA-seq)
+Pipeline for HIgh-throughput Single-cell ONT Full-length RNA sequencing (FLOUR-seq)

 ## Barcode identification
 The code for barcode demultiplexing step is recorded in "debarcode_HISOFA.sh". "cell_label.zip" is a zipped fasta file of barcode reference.
 "Find_polyA.py" and "cut_pT_pA.py" are python scripts used in the pipeline.
 Other tools required in this step include fastp, seqtk, bowtie2 and samtools.